gamma-opt/DecisionProgramming.jl/docs/src/examples/n-monitoring.md

 This matrix has dimensions $(2, \textcolor{orange}{2, 2, 2, 2}, 2)$ because node $L$ and nodes $A_k$, which form the information set of $F$, all have 2 states and node $F$ itself also has 2 states.
 The orange colored dimensions correspond to the states of the action nodes $A_k$.

 To set the probabilities we have to iterate over the information states.
 Here it helps to know that in Decision Programming the states of each node are mapped to numbers in the back-end.
 For instance, the load states $high$ and $low$ are referred to as 1 and 2.
 The same applies for the action states $yes$ and $no$, they are states 1 and 2.
 The `paths` function allows us to iterate over the subpaths of specific nodes.
-In these paths, the states are refer to by their indices.
-Using this information, we can easily iterate over the information states using the `paths` function and set the probability values into the probability matrix.
+In these paths, the states are referred to by their indices.
+Using this information, we can easily iterate over the information states using the `paths` function and enter the probability values into the probability matrix.

 ```julia